osnava/EMG-826/README.md

 ## :warning: WARNING :warning:
 THIS IS NOT A MEDICAL DEVICE.
 IMPROPER USE OF THIS SENSOR COULD CAUSE HARM TO THE SUBJECT.
+DO NOT IGNORE ANY OF THE INSTRUCTIONS GIVEN.
 YOU MUST BE INFORMED BEFORE USING IT.
 DON'T TAKE RISKS.
 READ THE MANUAL AND DON'T HESITATE TO ASK QUESTIONS.